ostconf/ostconf.github.io/index.md

  ![AppIcon](/img/AppIcon.png){:style="float: left;margin-right: 20px;margin-top: 30px"}
-OSTCtool is an application for configuring your OSTC dive computer.
+OSTConf is an application for configuring your OSTC dive computer.
 It allows you to read and modify settings and parameters of dive computers manufactured by [heinrichs weikamp GmbH](http://www.heinrichsweikamp.com).